How to Track Feature Requests in Trello

 Ideally, you'd want a place to aggregate similar feedback, brainstorm about it with users and the team, and notify your customers when those features are shipped.

 The feedback board we created above is just that place.
-We at Rapidr crafted the user interface with utmost diligence to help your customers feel delightful every step of the way.
+We crafted the user interface with utmost diligence to help your customers feel delightful every step of the way.
+Look at how one of our customers Defi Kingdoms, used Rapidr to create their feature request feedback portal.

 3. Analyze and prioritize feature requests

 Reaching out to customers after they've given their feedback and collaborating with your teammates without losing context is often challenging.
-We've made these workflows super simple in Rapidr.
-You no longer need to jump from one tool to another just to send a message.
+These workflows are super simple in Rapidr.
+You no longer need to jump from one tool to another to send a message.

 You can loop in your teammates and ping them directly in the same thread without losing context with confidential comments.

-Onboard your entire team to create, discuss and manage customer-raised feature requests without paying extra in Rapidr compared to Trello, where you have to pay per seat(team member).
+Onboard your team to create, discuss and manage customer-raised feature requests and collect internal feedback without paying extra in Rapidr compared to Trello, where you have to pay per seat(team member).

 Teammates can also vote on behalf of customers who requested similar features in Rapidr, unlike Trello, where you can't keep a record of who requested what.